 1. Adjustment for Credibility

 The expected mortality curves determined in Section 11.B shall be adjusted based on the credibility of the experience used to determine the curves in order to arrive at prudent estimate mortality.
-The adjustment for credibility shall result in blending the expected mortality curves with the mortality assumption described in Section 11.B.3.
+The adjustment for credibility shall result in blending the expected mortality curves including margins for uncertainty with the mortality assumptions described in Section 11.B.3.
 The approach used to adjust the curves shall suitably account for credibility.

-Guidance Note: For example, when credibility is zero, an appropriate approach should result in a mortality assumption consistent with 100% of the mortality table used in the blending.
+Guidance Note: For example, when credibility is zero, an appropriate approach should result in a mortality assumption consistent with 100% of the industry mortality assumption described in Section 11.B.3 used in the blending.

-2. Adjustment of Statutory Valuation Mortality for Improvement
+2. Adjustment of Industry Mortality for Improvement

-For purposes of the adjustment for credibility, the mortality table for a plus segment may be and themortality table for a minus segment must be adjusted for mortality improvement.
-Such adjustment shall reflect the mortality improvement scale described in Section 11.B.3 from the effective date of the respective mortality table to the experience weighted average date underlying the data used to develop the expected mortality curves.
+For purposes of the adjustment for credibility, the industry mortality table for a plus segment may be and the industry mortality table for a minus segment must be adjusted for mortality improvement.
+Such adjustment shall reflect the mortality improvement scale described in Section 11.B.3 from the effective date of the respective industry mortality table to the experience weighted average date underlying the data used to develop the expected mortality curves.

 3. Credibility Procedure